-On this fantastic full day excursion, you will see the very best of North Shore from it's rainforests and rocky mountain peaks to it's scenic parks and landmarks, as well as experiencing the heritage and comfort of Vancouver, from it's oceanside beaches to it's urban city blocks.
+On this fantastic full day excursion, you will see the very best of North Shore from its rainforests and rocky mountain peaks, to its scenic parks and landmarks, as well as experiencing the heritage and comfort of Vancouver, from oceanside beaches to urban city blocks.

 You will visit the Refuge for Endangered Wildlife, a grizzly bear habitat on Grouse Mountain, as well as Cliffwalk and the Capilano Suspension Bridge!
-You will also make a stop at Stanley Park, where you will be able to see magnificent totem poles that make their home in the park, and take advantage of scenic overlooks of the city below.
-Some of the amazing neighborhoods, landmarks, and buildings you will pass while on your combination tour include the Lions Gate Bridge, Chinatown, Gastown, Downtown Vancouver, Canada Place, and sports stadiums including the world's largest cable-supported retractable roof, BC Place!
-Be sure to bring your camera along on this unforgettable full day excursion, and bring the entire family on this tour that is the perfect addition to any family vacation or small getaway.
+You will also make a stop at Stanley Park, where you will be able to see magnificent totem poles that have made their home in the park, and take advantage of scenic overlooks of the city below.
+Some of the amazing neighborhoods, landmarks, and buildings you will pass while on your combination tour include the Lions Gate Bridge, Chinatown, Gastown, downtown Vancouver, Canada Place, and sports stadiums including the world's largest cable-supported retractable roof, BC Place!
+Be sure to bring your camera along on this unforgettable full-day excursion, and bring the entire family on a tour that is the perfect addition to any family vacation or small getaway.

-Grouse Mountain - Reaching a towering 4,000-ft, Grouse Mountain is a vast mountainous playground that offers birds of prey demonstrations, lumberjack shows, scenic views and overlooks, and a wildlife refuge.
-It's first lodge was constructed by Scandinavians in the 1920's who hauled wooden planks up the trail now known as Grouse Grind to build the lodge.
+Grouse Mountain: Reaching a towering 4,000 feet, Grouse Mountain is a vast mountainous playground that offers birds of prey demonstrations, lumberjack shows, scenic views and overlooks, and a wildlife refuge.
+Its first lodge was constructed by Scandinavians in the 1920's who hauled wooden planks up the trail, now known as Grouse Grind, to build the lodge.

-Refuge for Endangered Wildlife - This grizzly habitat rests comfortable atop Grouse Mountain and features numerous grizzly bears as well as a timber wolf named Alpha, owls and other birds of prey, and hummingbirds during the spring and summer months.
-While exploring this fantastic refuge, you will be able to learn about the ongoing research, conservation, and educational programs available to help you understand endangerment and the animal species that are considered endangered.
+Refuge for Endangered Wildlife: This grizzly habitat rests comfortably atop Grouse Mountain and features numerous grizzly bears as well as a timber wolf named Alpha, owls and other birds of prey, and hummingbirds during the spring and summer months.
+While exploring this fantastic refuge, you will be able to learn about the ongoing research, conservation, and educational programs available to help you understand endangerment and the animal species considered endangered.

-Stanley Park - This massive urban park stretches over 1,000-acres and is almost entirely surrounded by the waters of English Bay and Vancouver Harbor.
-Instead of being designed and landscaped, Stanley Park is the product of evolution between forest and urban space throughout the years.
-Most of the man-made buildings you will see on the island were built between 1911-37.
+Stanley Park: This massive, urban park stretches over 1,000 acres and is almost entirely surrounded by the waters of English Bay and Vancouver Harbor.
+Instead of being designed and landscaped, Stanley Park is the product of evolution between forest and urban space.
+Most of the man-made buildings you will see on the island were built between 1911 and 1937.

-Capilano Suspension Bridge - This simple suspension bridge over the Capilano River hangs over 400-ft above the river, and is 230-ft long.
+Capilano Suspension Bridge: This simple suspension bridge over the Capilano River hangs over 400 feet above the river, and is 230 feet long.
 Originally built with hemp ropes and cedar planks in 1889, the bridge was completely rebuilt in 1956 after being sold to new owners.

-Cliffwalk - This adventure experience provides access to some of the previously unexplored reaches of the park, reaching heights of 300 feet over the Capilano River and even higher over the Capilano Suspension Bridge!
-This adventure combines the thrill of a soaring, thick glass bridge with educational signage that give you insight on some of the geological relationships of the area, including interactions between water, granite, wildlife, and so on.
+Cliffwalk: This adventure experience provides access to some of the previously unexplored reaches of the park, reaching heights of 300 feet over the Capilano River and even higher over the Capilano Suspension Bridge!
+This adventure combines the thrill of a soaring, thick glass bridge with educational signage that gives you insight to some of the geological relationships of the area, including interactions between water, granite, wildlife, and more.